-I soon decided on The Custom of the Army which is one of the Outlander novellas based on Lord John Grey, a supporting character in the more recent main novels.
+I soon decided on The Custom of the Army (2010) which is one of the Outlander novellas based on Lord John Grey, a supporting character in the more recent main novels.
 Two reasons for that choice: I felt like something short, and I also felt it was time to return to Diana Gabaldon’s Outlanderverse.
 Having read all the main novels to date, I only have the supplemental novels, novellas, and short stories left.
 It was a quick and enjoyable read, and I finished it the next day while subwaying.

-Philip K. Dick’s Vulcan’s Hammer wasn’t on my list of books to read, but it is on my Kindle, and after watching an episode of Electric Dreams last night, I decided to browse his novels I own but have yet to read.
+Philip K. Dick’s Vulcan’s Hammer (1960) wasn’t on my list of books to read, but it is on my Kindle, and after watching an episode of Electric Dreams last night, I decided to browse his novels I own but have yet to read.
 Knowing nothing about Vulcan’s Hammer, I read the first few pages out of curiosity and decided to keep going.
 Stories about totalitarian regimes always float my boat.
 I finished the next evening over a green tea latte.

 Again, deciding what to read next proved to be a difficult task.
 Recently, it feels like I haven’t explored much beyond a regular list of authors, namely John Grisham, Philip K. Dick, Lee Child, Ursula K. Le Guin, George R. R. Martin, Diana Gabaldon, and Stephen King.
 I read the first two pages of Sleeping Beauties, Stephen King’s latest, but changed my mind and decided something completely different was called for.
-Thus, I began reading Every Man Dies Alone aka Alone in Berlin (1946) by Hans Fallada.
-I was captivated from page one.
-I had heard of neither the book nor its author until last month.
-The recent film adaption, Alone in Berlin (2016), features a score by Alexandra Desplat, one of my favorite composers.
-It was while reading about the film and its score that I was introduced to the life and works of Hans Fallada.
-Based on a true story and written just one year after the death of Hitler by an author who had lived under the Nazi regime, Every Man Dies Alone is as much a testimony as it is a novel.
+Thus, I began reading Every Man Dies Alone (1946) aka Alone in Berlin by Hans Fallada.
+I was captivated from page one, and very quickly came to understand why writer and Auschwitz survivor Primo Levi described it as “the greatest book ever written about the German resistance to the Nazis”.